LibbyH52/Cereal-Data-Dashboard/README.md

-The colour scheme for my charts, borders, header and footer was gotten from [here](https://learnui.design/tools/data-color-picker.html#palette) The JavaScript code to collapse the Hamburger menu was copied from [here:](https://stackoverflow.com/a/32336582)
+The colour scheme for my charts, borders, header and footer was gotten from [here](https://learnui.design/tools/data-color-picker.html#palette) The JavaScript code to collapse the Hamburger menu was copied from [here:](https://stackoverflow.com/a/32336582) The code for resetting the charts from their filtered state was gotten from [here:] (http://jsfiddle.net/gordonwoodhull/yu1swf2x/1/)
 #### Media
 The cereal image in my Navabr I got from [pixabay](https://pixabay.com/en/cereal-breakfast-milk-bowl-healthy-32149/)